 A WordPress site with a good speed ensures fast loading pages that improves user experience, hence increased page views and a better SEO.
+In this article we look ways of improving your WordPress site speed and Performance.

 You have very little time to show users your content and convince them to stay on your site.
 A slow website means users will potentially leave your website before it even loads.
 This will translate to reduction in conversions, page views and customer satisfaction besides Google and other search engines penalizes slower websites by pushing them down in the search results which means lower traffic for slower websites.
 Therefore to ensure more traffic, subscribers, and revenue from your website, you have to make it load faster.